Skip to content

 • symmetry : NOT a mixin.
 Defines symmetry relationships for structure to reference

-• calculation_nested : a special type of calculation that involves running a workflow made of smaller workflows
+• calculation_nested : A special type of calculation that involves running a workflow made of smaller workflows

-3. saving data to your new table
+3. Save data to your new table

 from simmate.database.base_data_types import (